Pappachen Pradeep

-Naduparambil Pappachen Pradeep (born 28 April 1983), commonly known as NP Pradeep, is a retired Indian professional footballer who played as a defender.
+Naduparambil Pappachen Pradeep (born 28 April 1983), commonly known as NP Pradeep, is an Indian retired professional footballer who played as an attacking midfielder.
+He is India's all-time most goalscoring midfielder.
 Pradeep hails from Moolamattom in Kerala.
 He was also the captain of India's U23 team.
 He is currently working as a Malayalam co-commentator and pundit on Star Sports network.

 Club career

 Pradeep used to play as a striker during his youth career and represented his state, Kerala, at Under-17 and Under-21 levels.
 At the age of 17 he signed for SBT and soon was transformed into a midfielder.
 He represented India at various age group levels, including the Under-20 team that reached the quarterfinals of the 2002 AFC Under-20 Championships.
 Pradeep continued to impress at SBT, helping them to win four Kerala League titles.

 His first call up to the senior team was during the 2005 SAFF Cup in Bangladesh, which India went on to win.
 In 2006, Pradeep made his first big move at club level as he joined National League champions Mahindra United.
 There Pradeep developed a quality of being very versatile as he also at times played as a fullback.
 The man from Kerala also captained the India Under-20 side that reached the last eight of the 2006 AFC Challenge Cup.

 He won the IFA Shield and reached the quarter-finals of the AFC Cup with Mahindra and caught the eye of newly appointed India coach Bob Houghton.
 Initially he was used as a left back by the English tactician but by the start of the 2007 Nehru Cup, Pradeep was in the India squad as a goal scoring midfielder.
 India's first goal in that competition was scored by the man from Kerala but his best moment came in the final.
 In 2016, he worked as a player scout for ISL side Kerala Blasters.